benstaniford/sample-flask-project/test-docker/README.md

 2. Starts the container using docker-compose
 3. Waits up to 60 seconds for the container to report healthy
 4. Runs a series of HTTP tests against the running container
-5. Validates that all JavaScript modules are properly served
+5. Validates the web interface and API endpoints
 6. Checks container logs for errors
 7. Measures basic API performance
 8. Cleans up all test artifacts when done